Bombing of Bangkok in World War II: Temporary British occupation

 At the end of the hostilities, British and Indian military forces arrived in Bangkok to disarm and repatriate the surrendered Japanese.
-On 9 September 1945, the RAF set up its headquarters under Group Captain Don Finlay of the RAF's 909 Wing at Bangkok's Don Muang airfield.
+On 9 September 1945, the RAF set up its headquarters under Group Captain Don Finlay of the No. 909 Wing RAF at Bangkok's Don Muang airfield.
 Three RAF squadrons were represented in Siam during the brief occupation: No. 20 Squadron RAF with Spitfire VIII aircraft, No. 211 Squadron RAF with de Havilland Mosquito VI aircraft, and a detachment of No. 685 Squadron RAF with Mosquito photo-reconnaissance aircraft.
 The airfield was defended by No. 2945 Squadron, RAF Regiment.
 Almost all the RAF units had left by January 1946.